nais/euthanaisa/data/README.md

 ## Kubernetes yaml files

-A sample of a `Application` resource and a `NaisJob` resource is provided.
+A sample of a `Application` resource and `NaisJob` resource is provided.
 You can use these as a starting point for your local development.